lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 }
 {% endhighlight %}

-Having added the additional code to manage the launch of the <code>NewTaskActivity</code>, it's time to actually create this new activity:
+Having added the additional code to manage the launch of the `NewTaskActivity`, it's time to actually create this new activity:

-Open the menu <code>File > New > Other ... > Android Activity</code> and name the new file <code>NewTaskActivity</code>.
+Open the menu `File > New > Other ... > Android Activity` and name the new file `NewTaskActivity`.

 You can see the code for this new class here: